 ALL athletes should try to make an unofficial visit to Miami as soon as they decide that they want to row Division I in college.
 Unofficial visits are characterized by two things:

 – First, you can make an unofficial visit at any time after August 1 before your junior year of high school and you can then make as many as you want for the rest of your high school career.

 – Secondly, an unofficial visit must be entirely financed by you (the prospective student-athlete) and your family.

 You may make both an official and an unofficial visit during your high school career.

 Official visits are regulated much more strongly by the NCAA.
 An official visit is one in which the Miami Rowing Team pays for anything on the visit.
-Whether it’s a cup of coffee, or a flight from your home to Miami; if we finance it, it’s Official.
-The Miami Rowing Team typically only does a few official visits a year and we typically schedule those with athletes who fit one or both of these criteria:
+Whether it’s a cup of coffee, or a flight from your home to Miami; if we finance it, it’s an official visit.
+The Miami Rowing team typically only does a few official visits a year and we typically schedule those with athletes who fit one or both of these criteria:

-– The athlete is an elite level competitor.
-Examples are junior national or development team experience, or scholastic nationals racing and medals.
-Novice rowers with exceptional times and positive race experience.
+– The athlete is an elite-level competitor.
+Examples are junior national or development team experience, scholastic nationals racing and medals or novice rowers with exceptional times and positive race experience.
 The elite competitor is very focused on making The U faster than it has ever been.

-– First, an official visit can only be scheduled after your First Day of Classes of your Senior Year in high school.
+– First, an official visit can only be scheduled after August 1 before the start of your junior year.